Exploration through art

 Births can be traumatising for all involved.
 Obstetricians and midwives are subject to very different stresses to the women they serve.
 Yet all those witnessing the birth (and death) of babies may also be traumatised - both professionals and birth-partners.

-Furthermore, hospital protocols, coupled with the unpredictability of birthing itself, can override what women want and expect in terms of a birth experience, leaving some women frankly in shock, which then can have a knock-on effect on infant development.
-The arts are used to interrogate this complex topic.
+Hospital protocols, coupled with the unpredictability of birthing itself, can override what women want and expect in terms of a birth experience, leaving some women frankly in shock, which then can have a knock-on effect on infant development.
+The arts were used to interrogate this complex topic.

-In The Birth Project, led by Professor Susan Hogan, obstetricians, midwives, doulas, birth-partners and new mothers are given the opportunity to explore their experiences of compassion fatigue, stress, birth suffering and post-natal readjustments using the arts: phototherapy, photo-diaries and art elicitation in groups, which then join together in ‘mutual recovery’ events in which perspectives are shared, primarily through elucidation of the art works produced.
+In The Birth Project, led by Professor Susan Hogan, obstetricians, midwives, doulas, birth-partners and new mothers were given the opportunity to explore their experiences of compassion fatigue, stress, birth suffering and post-natal readjustments using the arts: phototherapy, photo-diaries and art elicitation in groups, which then joined together in ‘mutual recovery’ events in which perspectives were shared, primarily through elucidation of the art works produced.

-“The research aims to answer questions around the role of arts engagement in antenatal and postnatal care and in the transition to motherhood.
-We also want to explore the role that hospital practices have in postnatal distress.”
+“The research aimed to answer questions around the role of arts engagement in antenatal and postnatal care and in the transition to motherhood.
+We also wanted to explore the role that hospital practices have in postnatal distress.”
 Professor Susan Hogan

 A total of 16 mothers from diverse backgrounds took part in 12 weekly workshops, which used art therapy and art elicitation methods to explore the mothers’ experiences and feelings around childbirth.
-They produced artworks using a range of media and the workshops were filmed in order to document the activities, help answer the research questions and to produce teaching and training resources.
-A full documentary film of the whole project is also being made.
+They produced artworks using a range of media.

 Two exhibitions of the mothers’ artworks were held – in Sheffield and Derby – which brought together participants in a ‘mutual recovery’ setting.